 Preserving and expanding affordable housing.
 Supporting small businesses.
 Advancing equity in education.
 Creating new economic opportunities for all residents.
 Promoting environmental justice.
 Deepening civic engagement.

 Join Our Team

-As an active member in the Cambridge community, I am currently a board member of the Cambridge Rindge and Latin High School Alumni Association.
-I am a former board member of the Cambridge School Volunteers, Inc., and a former Commissioner on the Cambridge Human Services Commission.
+I have a BA from Brown University in public policy, and a JD from Northwestern Pritzker School of Law.
+After law school, I returned home with the goal of serving my community.
+I am currently a board member of the Cambridge Rindge and Latin High School Alumni Association.
+I am a former board member of the Cambridge School Volunteers Inc., and a former Commissioner on the Cambridge Human Services Commission.